Microsoft CEO: The Metaverse Will Bring Real World into Any Digital Space

 “As the digital and physical worlds come together, we are creating an entirely new platform layer which is the metaverse,” Microsoft CEO Satya Nadella said.
 “In a sense, the metaverse enables us to embed computing into the real world and to embed the real world into computing bringing real presence to any digital space,” Nadella added.

-The company will introduce over 90 new services and updates in three major areas including powering the metaverse, Frank Shaw, corporate VP of communications at Microsoft said in a blog post on Tuesday.
+The company will introduce over 90 new services and updates in three major areas including powering the metaverse, Frank Shaw, corporate vice president of communications at Microsoft said in a blog post on Tuesday.